A Foodie Guide to Duqm

-At our Park Inn by Radisson Hotel & Residence Duqm, you can feast on traditional favourites like grilled lamb kebabs and mint chicken tikka, or take your pick from a wide variety of European classics.
-If you venture away from the hotel on a day trip around the region, seize the opportunity to savour traditional Omani soups, sweets, and spicy stews.
+At our Park Inn by Radisson Hotel & Residence Duqm, you can feast on traditional favorites like grilled lamb kebabs and mint chicken tikka, or take your pick from a wide variety of European classics.
+If you venture away from the hotel on a day trip around the region, seize the opportunity to savor traditional Omani soups, sweets, and spicy stews.

 Made from tripe (stomach lining) and pluck (lungs), this stew is only for adventurous eaters.
 It’s a festive recipe, and is usually prepared around Eid Al Fitr and Eid Al Adha.
 If you don’t mind the texture, you’ll adore this fragrant dish, which is spiced with garlic, ginger, cloves, cardamom, black pepper, cinnamon and nutmeg.

 The Omani answer to a biryani, machboos or maqbous is made from saffron-scented basmati rice, cooked with spicy meat.
 Elsewhere in the Arab Peninsula the dish is sometimes called kabsa, but involves the same flavors and cooking methods.
 The spice mix varies from restaurant to restaurant, and town to town, but typically involves saffron, black pepper, cardamom, cloves, cinnamon, bay leaves, nutmeg, and black lime.
 Machboos is often served with a topping of sliced almonds and sultanas.